vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    Depending on the VSFilterMode_ set for the filter, multiple output frames could be requested concurrently.

-   ???
-Could there be concurrent calls for the same output frame with arFrameReady and arAllFramesReady ???
+   It is never called concurrently for the same frame number.

    *n*
       Requested frame number.